kgdunn/pid-book/process-monitoring/process-monitoring.rst

 ArcelorMittal (Dofasco)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ArcelorMittal's steel mill in Hamilton, Ontario, (formerly called Dofasco) has used multivariate process monitoring tools in many areas of their plant for decades now.
 One of their most successful applications is that applied to their casting operation.
-In this section we just focus on the application; the sort of multivariate calculations used by this system are discussed :ref:`later on <SECTION-latent-variable-modelling>`.
+In this section we just focus on the application; the sort of multivariate calculations used by this system are discussed :ref:`later on <SECTION_latent_variable_modelling>`.

 The computer screenshot shows the monitoring system, called Caster SOS (Stable Operation Supervisor), which is followed by the operators.
 There are several charts on the screen: two charts, called "Stability Index 1" and "Stability Index 2", are one-sided monitoring charts.
 Notice the warning limits and the action limits.
 In the middle is a two-sided chart.
 A wealth of information is presented on the screen - their design was heavily influenced and iterated on several times, working with the *operators*.
 The screen shot is used with permission of Dr. John MacGregor.